mhNayeem01/openCV-Img_Thresholding/README.md

 **Learn from the PDF:**
-To understand the theory behind image thresholding, refer to the Thresholding Techniques PDF included in the repository.
+To understand the theory behind image thresholding, refer to the 3 given Thresholding Techniques PDF included in the repository.

 **Code Overview**